Bifurcation in Divorce

 Two common situations where a judge is likely to grant a Motion of Bifurcation, is where one or both of the spouses wants to (1) remarry or (2) file as a single person on their taxes.
 Since spousal support payments are tax-deductible, the paying party may want to file his or her taxes individually as soon as the payments are due.
 Since the courts often get backlogged with other taxpayers looking to file separately towards the end of the year, it’s important to file your motion for bifurcation no later than September 15.

-Requirements and Conditions for Bifurcation
+Requirements and Conditions for a Bifurcation Agreement

 Before a Motion for Bifurcation can be considered, you must file a preliminary declaration of disclosure on your spouse.
 This preliminary disclosure includes information about assets, debts, income, expenses, and other financial details that must be disclosed in a divorce.
 Three to six weeks after the Motion for Bifurcation has been filed with the court and copies are sent to the opposing party, you and your attorney will appear before the judge for a hearing on the motion.
 A judge will examine your case, and either grant or deny your motion.
 Almost all requests for bifurcation on the marital status are granted unless the opposing spouse can present compelling reasons for the denial.

 Once requested, the court has the power to require the requesting party to submit to certain conditions.
 These conditions are generally meant to maintain the “status quo” and to protect the non-requesting spouse from damages should the requesting spouse die after the status bifurcation is granted but before the rest of the divorce is finalized.
-These conditions include:

 - Maintenance of health insurance